 Research the Company’s Reputation

 If you’re ready to hire a debt settlement company, do your research.
-See if they’re registered with the Better Business Bureau and accredited by the American Fair Credit Council (AFCC).
+See if they’re accredited by the American Fair Credit Council (AFCC).
 In addition, search the company with the National Association of Attorneys General and your local consumer protection agency.

 Ask if the company is licensed to work in your state.
 Also, ensure there are no other consumer complaints on file about the company.